 The US Environmental Protection Agency (EPA) recently reported that they have found synthetic hormone-disrupting chemicals in shampoo, hair colourants, sunscreens, fragrances and pharmaceuticals.
 These chemicals are washed into our water every day and, as a result, they never go away -- they are persistent because of daily replenishment via bathing, swimming and urination.

 Out off the 80,000 plus chemicals used in products today, just a tiny fraction was ever fully tested for toxicity, let alone for their hormone interference potential.
 Currently, toxicity tests required by the government do not evaluate endocrine disrupting effects, so even so-called "tested chemicals" can have unidentified hazardous health effects.

 The US Environmental Protection Agency (EPA) in their report "Pharmaceuticals and Personal Care Products in the Environment: Agents of Subtle Change?" reported that:

-This means that these chemicals mimic your body’s own hormones and can have endocrine-disrupting action when they are rubbed into your body or washed down the drain to end up in your drinking water.
+This means that these chemicals mimic your body’s own hormones (xeno-estrogens) and can have endocrine-disrupting action when they are rubbed into your body or washed down the drain to end up in your drinking water.
 These disruptor's interfere with your body’s endocrine system: your hypothalamus, your ovaries, and your thyroid — virtually every system in your body.

 Endocrine disruptor's are transported into the body daily, via absorption through the skin and hair follicles when using personal care products.